mjfrigaard/sharing-your-work/manuscript/05chapter.md

 The file output is a *Preview* of our markdown file (`README.md`).
 Our browser renders the markdown as a webpage (`README.html`).

+We have other options, too.
+We can knit this document to word (`.docx`) using the `YAML` header below.

 #### Extracting the .R from the .Rmd

 But now we have all our visualize code in the `03-visualize.Rmd` file--what if we wanted this code in an .R script?